Skip to main content

 The increased use of collaboration zones and agile teams has led to an associated increase in the development in products that support these ways of work.

-How Atdec helps: collaboration mounts
+How Atdec helps

 Fully dynamic arms for desk and wall mount Atdec's AWM series includes fully dynamic arms that can be mounted on any flat surface including vertical.
 Fully dynamic mounting arms enable multiple colleagues to collaborate on touchscreens, displays, or mounted devices that can be shared across a socially distanced team.